JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > - 1.6.20: report a warning (or an error in the progressive mode) when a private constructor of a sealed class
 >   is called outside that class
-> - 1.8.0: use default visibility rules for private constructors (call can be resolved to it only if it is inside corresponding class),
+> - 1.8.0: use default visibility rules for private constructors (a call to a private constructor can be resolved only if this call is inside the corresponding class),
 >   the old behavior can be brought back temporarily by specifying the `-XXLanguage:-UseConsistentRulesForPrivateConstructorsOfSealedClasses`
 >   compiler argument